MarkShinozaki/CPTS321/BankingApplication/Readme.md

 > [!IMPORTANT]
-> Below are all the part that I did not get done in this project.
+> Below are all the parts that I did not get done in this project.

 ## Fixed/Finished Features